patternfly-kotlin/mvp/README.md

 ### Model

 You are free to use any kind of model you want to.
 There are no restrictions in the API.
-Usually you'd use some kind of data classes and get or create them work in the presenter and pass them to the view.
+Usually you'd use some kind of data classes which you get or create in the presenter and pass them to the view.

 ### View